Leofric99/fsatlas/README.md

   <img src="images/map_types.png" alt="Map styles selector and map view" width="100%">
 </p>

-### Collapsible Interface Panels
+Switch between light and dark themes from the interface.
+The selected theme updates the map, controls, legend, and surrounding UI, and your preference is remembered for the next visit.

+### Keep the interface focused

 Hide the filter list or airport legend when you need more room for the map.
 Both panels collapse into compact pull-tabs and can be restored without losing the current view or filters.

-### Performance-Minded Rendering
+> [!NOTE]

-Airports are rendered on canvas, routes are calculated only when requested, and filtered map views are cached server-side per session.
+> Airports are rendered on canvas, routes are calculated only when requested, and filtered map views are cached server-side per session.
 This keeps the initial map responsive while avoiding unnecessary repeated work.

 ---

-## Installation
+## Quick Start

 Choose the setup that best fits your environment.

 ### Windows

+> [!TIP]
-Download the standalone `.exe` from the [FSAtlas v2.1.0 release](https://github.com/Leofric99/fsatlas/releases/tag/v2.1.0).
+> Download the standalone `.exe` from the [FSAtlas v2.1.0 release](https://github.com/Leofric99/fsatlas/releases/tag/v2.1.0).
+>

-Once it has downloaded, run the `.exe` and enjoy exploring with FSAtlas.
+> Once it has downloaded, run the `.exe` and enjoy exploring with FSAtlas.

 ### Linux & MacOS